 Using an interdisciplinary approach, the Pre-Law Minor provides students with the skills and knowledge that will enhance their preparation for the Law School Admission Test (LSAT), first-year law studies, and future law-related careers.
-To enter into and succeed in the legal field, students must be able to this program of study with participation in moot court, intercollegiate debating, and/or a law-focused internship.
+To enter into and succeed in the legal field, students must be able to

-- analyze and use language precisely

-- read and research effectively

-- possess knowledge of legal principles and cases
+- analyze and use language precisely - read and research effectively - possess knowledge of legal principles and cases - understand and practice professional ethics.

 The minor is open to any student who has an interest in developing reading, writing, thinking, and researching skills while also learning about the law.
 Those who intend to apply to law school should note that this minor is not a requirement for, nor does it guarantee acceptance into, a law program.
-They also should consider supplementing
+They also should consider supplementing this program of study with participation in moot court, intercollegiate debating, and/or a law-focused internship.